-Additionally, I have assisted or co-taught a variety of courses in the Department of African American Studies at Northwestern and the English department at Purdue University.
+Additionally, Dr. Frazier has assisted or co-taught a variety of courses in the Department of African American Studies at Northwestern and the English Department at Purdue University.
 Courses include The Social Meaning of Race, Queer Literatures of the African Diaspora, Comparative Race and Ethnic Studies, Race, Class, and Gender, Transnational Black Cultures: Britain and Germany, and Writing about Writing.